charlesfreeborn/charlesfreeborn.github.io/content/blog/what-is-blockchain/index.md

 This implies that hashing is taking an input of any length and producing an output of a fixed length.

-The hashing requirements stipulate that algorithm should be one-way function and it should be collision-free.
+The hashing requirements stipulate that an algorithm should be a one-way function and it should be collision-free.

 ### Six properties to consider a hash as secured